-The R&D credit can be used to generate a tax refund through an offset against current year corporation tax and a carryback against prior year corporation tax.
-In addition, repayment for excess credits is available over the course of a three-year cycle.
-Repayments are limited to the greater of (a) the corporation tax payable by the company in the preceding ten years or (b) the payroll tax liability for the period in which the relevant R&D expenditure is incurred and the prior year (subject to an adjustment dependent upon previous claims).
+Prior to the changes introduced in Finance Act 2022, a company was first obliged to use the R&D credit to reduce its current year corporation tax liability and its prior year corporation tax liability (where the credit exceeds its current year corporation tax liability).
+Where the credit exceeded the current year and prior year corporation tax liabilities, the excess credit was available to be monetised over the course of a three-year cycle.
+These repayments were limited to the greater of (a) the corporation tax payable by the company in a preceding ten year period or (b) the payroll tax liability for the period in which the relevant R&D expenditure is incurred and the prior year (subject to an adjustment dependent upon previous claims).